robang74/redfishos/forum/knowhow/battery-recharge-and-power-saving.md

 ## BATTERY RECHARGE AND POWER SAVING

-This is a thread focused on the an user-tailored power management for SailFish OS.
+This is a thread focused on the user-tailored power management for SailFish OS.

 It also includes the battery recharge thresholds for a long-lasting battery life.

 > @spiiroin wrote:
 >
 > > @Seven.of.nine wrote:
 > >
 > > Presently there’s only possible to automatically activate the power saving mode depending on the accu charge level (20%, 15%, 10%, 5%, off), or set manually until next time charger is connected.
 >
 > Note that from command line you can select any percentage value, e.g.
 >
 > ```